OneBusAway/onebusaway-application-modules/src/site/markdown/guides/installation-guide.md

 data-sources.xml
 ~~~

+This configuration file is just a [Spring bean configuration file](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/beans.html)
+and can be used to define beans and other resources that determine the configuration of your OneBusAway instance.

 The webapps look for `data-sources.xml` in the `WEB-INF/classes` directory of each webapp by default.
-You can add the file to the war file directly or copy it into the exploded war directory structure.
+You can add the
+file to the war file directly or copy it into the exploded war directory structure.

 ### Tomcat and an external data-sources.xml

-As a Tomcat tip, you can override the location of the `data-sources.xml` to point to an external file instead, which is handy for injecting `data-sources.xml` without modifying the war.
-The key is to use a context xml file to define your webapp:
+As a Tomcat tip, you can override the location of the `data-sources.xml` to point to an external file instead, which is
+handy for injecting `data-sources.xml` without modifying the war.
+The key is to use a context xml file to define your
+webapp:

 ~~~
 <Context path="onebusaway-webapp" docBase="path/to/onebusaway-webapp.war">